 Sexual Harassment Prevention for Employees & Employers

-Legislation was recently passed in some states that requires ALL employees in their state to complete one hour of Sexual Harassment Prevention training annually.
-Currently, we provide employers an easy and cost effective option to train their employees in Illinois and New York.
+Legislation recently passed in some states that require employees in their state to complete one hour of Sexual Harassment Prevention training annually.
+Currently, we provide employers an easy and cost-effective option to train their employees in Illinois and New York.

 Find answers to our most commonly asked questions.